 Both candidates voiced their passion for increasing disability inclusion and breaking down the barriers for LGBTQ+ participation in sport.

 Vice President Communities candidates Josh Muirhead and Jess Reid faced questions on issues from media freedom to housing and sustainability.

 Josh said: “Student media and journalism students should feel empowered.

-“The media societies should be encouraged to work in conditions close to a newsroom environment, to prepare them for life after university.”
+“The media societies should be encouraged to work in conditions close to a newsroom environment, to prepare them for life after graduation.”

-Jess Reid said: I believe that our media societies are a voice, and they should be free to publish what they want, according to what they see and hear from the students that they represent.”
+Jess Reid said: “Our media societies are a voice, and they should be free to publish what they want, according to what they see and hear from the students that they represent.”